 Bedside ultrasound is a clinical skill that every emergency physician should master.
 With the use of bedside ultrasound, a diagnosis can be made rapidly and care can be arranged in a timely fashion.
 Emergency physicians should be skilled in recognition in the following acute life-threatening emergencies for which delay in definitive care is unjustified: abdominal aortic aneurysm, traumatic hemoperitoneum, ectopic pregnancy, and pericardial tamponade.
 Emergency physicians should also proficient in utilizing ultrasound in the diagnosis of gallbladder disease and obstructive uropathy.

-During the first year each resident will do a one-month ultrasound rotation, which will include bedside imaging and didactics for a minimum of 40 hours/week.
+During the first year each resident will do a one-month ultrasound rotation (combined with the anesthesia rotation), which will include bedside imaging and didactic education.
+This rotation is supervised by the director of ultrasound education, Ben Smith.
 The educational goals and objectives of the ultrasound rotation are:

 Both indicated and non-indicated exams will be performed.
 Residents will image a variety of pathologic conditions and gain experiences with normal sonographic anatomy and variations.